RzgarHosseini/R-CBN/README.md

 [1] Hosseini, S.-R. Robust inference of cancer progression pathways using Conjunctive Bayesian Networks.
 BioRxiv (2025).
 [In Review]

-[2] Choi-Kim W and Hosseini SR. CBN2Path: an R/Bioconductor package for the analysis of cancer progression pathways using Conjunctive Bayesian Networks [version 1; peer review: awaiting peer review].
+[2] Choi-Kim W and Hosseini SR. CBN2Path: an R/Bioconductor package for the analysis of cancer progression pathways using Conjunctive Bayesian Networks.
 F1000Research 2025, 14:834 (https://doi.org/10.12688/f1000research.168810.1)